Skip to content

 ├── Validates channel matches existing session

-└── Routes to bound AgentGrain
+└── Routes to bound AgentGrain with history

 7. Gateway sends response back via channel adapter